-This delicious vegan cookie cake is the perfect combination of a moist cookie and a scrumptious, slightly sweet cake that can be decorated to your liking!
+This delicious vegan cookie is the perfect combination of a moist cookie and a scrumptious, slightly sweet cake that can be topped to your liking!
 Try this protein-packed 30-minute dessert.

-It’s a gluten-free, dairy-free and actually high-protein dessert recipe that’s crowd-pleasing, simple to make and delicious year-round.
+It’s a gluten-free, dairy-free, and high-protein dessert recipe that’s crowd-pleasing, simple to make and delicious year-round.

 Your next week of eating is planned out with these quick and delicious vegan bowls, meal prepping steps & full grocery list.

 Prepare it during fall or winter for a cozy treat, dress it up with coconut whipped cream to make a birthday cake or serve it with a dollop of vegan ice cream during Christmas breakfast!

 Thanks to the wholesome high-protein cookie dough which you can enjoy by the spoonful before even baking your vegan skillet cookie, this nutritious dessert can be enjoyed on a regular basis without any problems.

 This recipe is also featured in our protein-packed chocolate mousse cake!

 - Ready to serve in just 30 minutes